 Robert Gross, MD - Aurora (Denver), CO

-Dr. Gross is an Assistant Professor in Neurology at the University of Colorado School of Medicine and Director of the MS Regional Program at the Rocky Mountain Regional Veterans Administration Medical Center.
+Dr. Gross is an Assistant Professor in Neurology at the University of Colorado School of Medicine and Director of the MS Regional Program at the Rocky Mountain Regional VA Medical Center.
 He attended college at Columbia University and medical school at NYU School of Medicine.
 He completed an internship in Internal Medicine and his residency in Adult Neurology at Brown University in Providence.
-He then returned to New York to complete a fellowship in Multiple Sclerosis/Neuroimmunology at the Corinne Goldsmith Dickinson Center for MS at Mount Sinai Hospital.
+He then completed a fellowship in MS/Neuroimmunology at Mount Sinai Hospital.
 Dr. Gross sees patients with MS and related disorders of the central nervous system.
 He divides his time between patient care, teaching, and clinical research.
-Research interests include the identification of biomarkers associated with treatment response in MS and the establishment of prospective databases to aid in prognostication.

 Demetrios Konstas

 Dr. Konstas is a neurologist at the VA Medical Center in Tampa, FL, specializing in neurology (brain and spinal cord disease).
-He graduated from Florida State University College of Medicine.
+He graduated from Florida State University College of Medicine and completed a MS fellowship at the Univeristy of South Florida Health.

 Janice Leon